My Little Pony: Friendship Is Magic

-My Little Pony: Friendship Is Magic is an animated television series based on Hasbro's My Little Pony franchise.
-The series follows a studious pony named Twilight Sparkle (Tara Strong), her dragon assistant Spike (Cathy Weseluck) and her friends, Applejack (Ashleigh Ball), Rarity (Tabitha St. Germain), Fluttershy (Andrea Libman), Rainbow Dash (Ball) and Pinkie Pie (Libman).
-The six pony friends, collectively known as the "Mane Six", go on adventures and help others around Equestria, solving problems with their friendships.
+My Little Pony: Friendship Is Magic is an animated television series based on Hasbro's My Little Pony franchise and marking the start of its fourth incarnation.
+The series follows a studious pony named Twilight Sparkle (Tara Strong), her dragon assistant Spike (Cathy Weseluck), and her friends Applejack (Ashleigh Ball), Rarity (Tabitha St. Germain), Fluttershy (Andrea Libman), Rainbow Dash (Ball) and Pinkie Pie (Libman).
+The six ponies, collectively known as the "Mane Six", go on adventures and help others around Equestria, solving problems with their friendships.

-Animated in Flash, the series aired on Discovery Family (formerly The Hub) from October 10, 2010, to October 12, 2019.
+Produced by Allspark Animation and animated by DHX Media Vancouver, (Note: Known as Studio B Productions until 2011.) the series aired on The Hub (now Discovery Family) in the United States from October 10, 2010, to October 12, 2019.
 Hasbro selected animator Lauren Faust to head the show.
-Faust created deeper characters and adventurous settings, seeking a show resembling how she had played with her toys as a child, and incorporated fantasy elements.
-However, due to a hectic production schedule and a lack of creative control, she left the series during its second season.
+In challenge to the nature of My Little Pony and other girl-targeted properties, Faust employed deeper characterization and fantasy worldbuilding, creating a show that resembled how she played with her toys as a child.
+She left the series during its second season, with other staff taking over from her.

-Friendship Is Magic became one of the highest-rated productions in The Hub's history.
-Despite its target demographic of young girls, the series attracted an unexpectedly large following of older viewers, mainly adult men, known as "bronies".
-The series gave Hasbro new merchandising opportunities.
+Friendship Is Magic became one of the highest-rated productions in The Hub's history and gave Hasbro new merchandising opportunities.
+Although the show is targeted primarily to young girls, it has also attracted a following of older viewers known as "bronies".
 A spin-off franchise, My Little Pony: Equestria Girls, was launched in 2013 and ran alongside the series for six years.
 A feature-length film adaptation based on the television series was released in October 2017 in the United States.
-A spin-off comedy series, My Little Pony: Pony Life, premiered on Discovery Family in November 2020.
+A spin-off comedy series, My Little Pony: Pony Life, premiered in November 2020.
+A live-action adaptation on the franchise by Amazon MGM Studios and Hasbro Entertainment was announced in July 2025.